rpoole444/ideabox/README.md

 # What's for Dinner?

 ### Info:
-We built an idea card generator.
-- Can add a title and some context in a body.
-- Save the card to a section for the users viewing.
-- A favoriting and un-favoriting option for each new card instance.
-- Ability to remove an idea card if it is unwanted.
+- We built an idea card generator that allows users to create and save new idea cards with whatever title and body text they input.
+Users can favorite cards by clicking the star button and then unfavorite them by clicking the red star button.

 ### Installation Instructions:
 - First go to gitHub and fork this repo. https://github.com/rpoole444/ideabox.